-Here are seven common summer dangers our veterinarians see.
+Here are common summer dangers our veterinarians see.
 Know these exist to help you make a plan to keep your cat from getting sick this summer.

 If possible, consider bringing your outdoor cat indoors during the hottest parts of the day (10 am – 4 pm).
 Keep an eye on the weather forecast to see spikes in heat.
-If you see your cat panting, make sure to bring her inside and, if it continues, consult your veterinarian.
+If you see your cat panting, make sure to bring them inside and, if it continues, consult your veterinarian.

 One note for all pets in the summer: If you need to take them somewhere, do not leave them inside the car.
 A car’s temperature can reach 104 degrees in less than 15 minutes on a hot summer day.
 This is a formula for heat stroke.

-3. Asphalt and Sidewalks (They get Hot!)
+Asphalt and Sidewalks

-4. Fleas, Bees and Ticks
+Fleas, Bees, and Ticks

 Warm summer weather means pests galore – and they are on the lookout for cats and dogs.
-Be prepared to manage summertime pet pests like fleas, ticks and even mosquitoes.
+Be prepared to manage summertime pet pests like fleas, ticks, and even mosquitoes.
 In most cases, there are safe, effective ways to prevent or eradicate pest infestations that don’t involve dosing your pet with toxic chemicals.
 Always read the labels on any pest prevention tools you use to make sure they are pet safe.

-5. Cookouts and Parties
+Cookouts and Parties

-Food that’s left out, fed or dropped at a cookout can be dangerous for cats.
+Food that’s left out, fed, or dropped at a cookout can be dangerous for cats.
 Staples of a BBQ, like onions and garlic, are dangerous for cats.

 Even worse, some guests think it’s OK to give scraps to animals at a party.
 Talk to your guests about what your cat can have.
-Politely remind them if your pet has a special diet, is allergic to anything or if there are any foods on the table that could cause a health problem.
+Politely remind them if your pet has a special diet, is allergic to anything, or if there are any foods on the table that could cause a health problem.
 You want to enjoy the party too, not worrying about a cat that’s vomiting.